wp-plugins/6scan-protection/readme.txt

 The dashboard shows you the list of security vulnerabilities detected by our scanner.
 Every security issue can be clicked for more information.
 There is a textual description of each vulnerability and a link to a public advisory (when available) on a Bugtraq site.

-The settings page allows you to configure the following WAF security options:
+The settings page allows you to configure the following Web Application Firewall security options:
 * SQL Injection - Detects and blocks database hacking attempts
 * Cross Site Scripting (XSS) - Detects and blocks identity theft attacks, which are based on stolen cookies
 * Disable Non-standard request types - Disables any non-GET/POST requests to your site